robert-mccarthy-ca/modern-druid/README.md

 ## 📜 License

-None yet, when/if the project hits launchable status, it’ll be released under a permissive license that protects its purpose and ensures equitable replication.
+None yet, but when/if the project hits launchable status, it’ll be released under a permissive license that protects its purpose and ensures equitable replication.